-Arthritis causes pain in a person’s joints.
-A doctor may recommend or prescribe daily ibuprofen to help ease the pain associated with arthritis.
+Arthritis has no cure, but doctors may recommend or prescribe daily ibuprofen to help ease the pain associated with arthritis.

 Arthritis is inflammation of the joints, and it can be chronic or acute.
 Arthritis presents with several symptoms, including joint stiffness and joint deformities.
 The inflammation can also cause joint pain, which can be severe.